Heroku Data for Redis and Private Spaces

 Shield Private Space Plans

-In Shield Private Spaces, you can use the additional Heroku Shield for Redis plans.
-These databases have strict connection requirements, prevent external connections, and require encrypted clients.
+In Shield Private Spaces, you can use the additional Shield Heroku Key-Value Store plans.
+These instances have strict connection requirements, prevent external connections, and require encrypted clients.

-You must use a shield-tier plan of Heroku Data for Redis in a Shield Private Space.
+You must use a shield-tier plan of Heroku Key-Value Store in a Shield Private Space.

 The shield tier is designed for production applications and includes: